-Appointed by MEA to improve a database for electricity utility, CDG Group developed an applied program under GIS/AM/FM operation system and a data map with 1:1000 resolution for electricity bases and power supply system for 3 provinces (Bangkok, Nonthaburi and Samutprakarn).
-To ensure comprehensiveness, we conducted field surveys and gathered orthophoto data and information from various agencies.
-For its innovative offering, this project was awarded for the outstanding Service and Data Management from the National Information Technology Committee in the 1st Government IT Week in 2000.
+Appointed by the MEA to create a database for electricity utility, CDG Group developed an applied program under GIS/AM/FM operation system and a data map with 1:1000 resolution for electricity bases and power supply system for three provinces (Bangkok, Nonthaburi and Samutprakarn).
+We conducted field surveys and gathered orthophoto data and information from various agencies which were stored as a GIS system for further application.
+This project was awarded for outstanding Service and Data Management from the National Information Technology Committee in the 1st Government IT Week in 2000.

-The system has been improved even more; it can run on Windows and as a web application that integrates the data from GIS/AM/FM system and ERP system (SAP) of MEA.
+CDG Group was also tasked with the development of an application for the MEA to ensure the efficiency of its operations and services as well as to function as a database for future use.
+Currently, the application runs on Windows and Web Application that integrates data from the GIS/AM/FM system and ERP system (SAP) of the MEA.
 The development has enabled the systems to work more efficiently.
 It has provided users with tools and applications that yield greater convenience, more flexibility, and additional features.
-At the moment, the system is installed in several leading control rooms in Thailand.
+At the moment, the system is installed in several leading Strong Rooms in Thailand.

-Later, after MEA had been granted a license to operate a telecommunication business (the third type for 20 years) from the National Telecommunication Commission (the National Broadcasting and Telecommunication Commission – NBTC in the present), MEA has upgraded communication lines in GIS, with the fiber optics for the Department of Communications and Computer Operation and the Geographic Information Division to integrate communication lines of MEA with those of other service providers, who had leased electric wires on the electricity pillars.
-This has enhanced MEA performance and created greater opportunities for telecommunication business in the future.
+Later, after the MEA had been granted a license to operate a telecommunication business (the third type for 20 years) from the National Telecommunication Commission (now the National Broadcasting and Telecommunication Commission or NBTC), the MEA has upgraded communication lines in GIS, with the fiber optics for the Department of Communications and Computer Operation and the Geographic Information Division to integrate communication lines of the MEA with those of other service providers, who had leased electric wires on the electricity pillars.
+This has enhanced the MEA performance and created greater opportunities for telecommunication business in the future.

-Applying the mapping technology and geography in several cases such as policy and operational analysis, operation supports and customer services, has significantly improved services from MEA.
-Previously, each SLA contact took more than half a day to complete; now the SLA contact takes 10-15 minutes on average.
-Besides winning two awards, the GIS solution has also been applied to day-to-day MEA operation with a consecutive term as agree in supports and maintenance contract.
+Applying the mapping technology and geography in several cases such as policy and operational analysis, operation supports and customer services, has significantly improved services from the MEA.
+Previously, each SLA contact took more than half a day to complete.
+However, now the SLA contact takes an average of 10 to 15 minutes.
+For 15 years, the GIS solution has also been applied to day-to-day MEA operation.